jamescommons/rowhammer/rowhammer.md

 memory controller won't transfer data from a row buffer back into row unless another row in the same bank needs to be accessed.
 So, when we run the code above, the memory controller will transfer the data in row 2 into the row buffer, and then each read operation will read directly from the row buffer.
-This means that the row 2 word line is only actually toggled once, even though we repeatedly read from data stored in that row \[1\].
-To force multiple word line activations, we need to open another row *in the same bank*.
+This means that the row 2 wordline is only actually toggled once, even though we repeatedly read from data stored in that row \[1\].
+To force multiple wordline activations, we need to open another row *in the same bank*.
 Let's suppose that the byte at address $Y$ physically lives in row 4.
 We can then run the following code: